 Cheragi bears its torch yet again

-The sight of shops morphed into a peculiar locus where art meets commerce or the presumably banal kindles further curiosity, and the dialogue that ensues does not necessarily lend itself to easy reading.
-If life is to step out of its regimen to embrace the higher sensibility of art in an harmonizing interflow, then an inadvertent chance encounter did very little to atone for what went amiss: At the end where the street forked out and right beside the commercially successful tea-stall stood a tong, a makeshift tea-stall; in response to a simple question, 'Did the organizers talk to you?' the owner was obliged to related his version of Cheragi's slow transformation over the years from what was once a place for gangs of so-called social outlaws into one frequented by 'educated gentlemen' who come here to discuss 'ideas', only recently to be intervened by people who 'make art'.
-But despite his presence that predated this transformation, he remained on the fringes, hovering on the outskirts of 'spectatorship', whose 'ideas/opinions' went pretty much unsolicited during the preparation of the art event that by default stake a claim to the overarching narrative of the quotidian, which is, to all intents and purposes, performatively inclusive.
-On a different note, when we speak of 'art of living' ( a new agey coinage!),we put forward the 'idea' that these aspects of human existence are inseparable from each other.
-One needs the sleight of labour/knowledge/ownership as much as one does the sleight of imagination (and, of course much more) to be placed higher in the ladder of existential evolution , one that propels him to create rather than simply procreate and emulate.
-One of the participating artists pointedly voiced her disappointment saying that it was just as important to bring the local bread-maker's skill to bear on one of the artistic projects, or else art instead of being 'woven into the ambience of the locale' (as mentioned in a CAS handout) would hang out like something alienable, objectified.
-The vectors of the vernacular were to be prioritized above all else, (though not entirely to the exclusion of all 'outside' imports) in such a stringently and perpetually specified site.
-When the gaze runs up against an off-putting pseudo-scientific diagram (Body Organs and Endless Mind, Shahinur Rahman, an installation) representing our dietary and spiritual ill/wellbeing rendered in English one can only swallow hard and move on.
-Abir Shome's, an absentee artist, video installation (Lunar Landing 2) depicted a surreal apocalyptic moonlanding, which could raise storms in the cup of 'rong cha' held habitually in the artist-visitors' hands but how much of a storm would it stir in the common pedestrian's mind?
+The sight of shops morphed into a peculiar locus where art meets commerce or presumably the banal kindles further curiosity, and the dialogue that ensues does not necessarily lend itself to easy reading.
+Life is to step out of its everydayness to embrace the higher sensibility of art in an harmonizing interflow.
+A chance encounter, however, did very little to atone for what went amiss.
+At the end where the street forked out and right beside the commercially successful tea-stall stood a tong, a makeshift tea-stall.
+In response to a simple question, 'Did the organizers talk to you?' the owner was obliged to relate his version of Cheragi's slow transformation over the years from what was once a place for gangs of so-called social outlaws into one frequented by 'educated gentlemen' who come here to discuss 'ideas', only recently to be intervened by people who 'make art'.
+But despite his presence that predated this transformation, he remained on the fringes, hovering on the outskirts of 'spectatorship', and his ideas remained pretty much unsolicited during the preparation of the art event that by default stake a claim to the overarching narrative of the quotidian, which is, to all intents and purposes, performatively inclusive.
+On a different note, when we speak of 'the art of living' , we put forward the 'idea' that the quotidian aspects of human existence are inseparable from art.
+One needs labor or knowledge as much as the stretch of imagination (and, of course much more) to be placed higher in the ladder of existential evolution, one that propels him to create rather than simply procreate and emulate.
+One of the participating artists pointedly voiced her disappointment saying that it was highly important to bring a local bread-maker's skill to bear on one of the artistic projects, or else, art would turn out like something alienable, objectified instead of being 'woven into the ambience of the locale' (as mentioned in a CAS handout).
+The vectors of the vernacular were to be prioritized above all else, (though not to the exclusion of all 'outside' imports) in such a stringently specified site.
+When the gaze runs up against a pseudo-scientific diagram (Body Organs and Endless Mind by Shahinur Rahman, an installation), representing our dietary and spiritual ill- or wellbeing rendered in English, one can only swallow hard and move on.
+Abir Shome's video installation (Lunar Landing 2) depicted a surreal apocalyptic moonlanding, which could raise a storm in a teacup,, but how much of a storm would it stir in the common people’s mind?

 Body as a phenomenal being and not as a bearer of reference was the basis of Atish Saha (Invisible Web-man) and Joydev Roaja's performance (Unnoyoner Kamor, The Bite of Progress).
-Amidst a lot of works that relied on sensory reception, these works could be best 'perceived through a reflective bearing' (quoted from Flesh as Communication – Body Art and Body Theory by Falk Heinrich), as self-reflexive action.
+Amidst a lot of works that relied on sensory images, these works could be best 'perceived through a reflective bearing' (quoted from Flesh as Communication – Body Art and Body Theory by Falk Heinrich), as self-reflexive action.
 In both cases the artists pushed their bodies to its outer limit of tolerance.
 Saha remained tied inside a sack, symbolizing human subjugation to the habits of life.
-Roaja externalized the pain of unrelenting state discrimination against the ethnic community by inviting the audience to clip on clothing pins over his flesh.
-In the flyer provided by the organizers, a popular baul song (by Ustad Allauddin) finds honour of place –Mon amar deho ghori (Dear o me, my body clock…).
-It is about the miracle of the body where man finds his spiritual mooring as it harbours the Maker and it is through the practices of daily rituals of living that man pays Him tribute.
-The barricade between the mundane and the sublime collapses, following the same vein, life and art becomes one seamless continuum.
+Roaja externalized the pain of unrelenting state discrimination against the ethnic communities by inviting the audience to clip on clothing pins over his flesh.
+In the flyer provided by organizers, a popular baul song (by Ustad Allauddin) finds honour of place – ‘Mon amar deho ghori’ (My mind is a body clock…).
+It is about the miracle of the body where man finds his spiritual moorings as it houses the Maker and it is through the practices of daily rituals of living that man pays Him tribute.
+The barricade between the mundane and the sublime collapses, and in much the same way, life and art become one seamless continuum.
 CAS was an effort to address this elusiveness or so it seemed.
-But the question is, if public art is social activism in a broad sense, then in its abeyance (or so claimed the organizers), is there a need to bring art to life or should it just be teased out of it?
+But the question is, if public art is social activism in a broad sense, , then is there a need to bring art to life or should it just be teased out of it?

 The public and private divide kept befuddling the organizers time and again.
 Schedules were pushed off to improvise an outdoor screening of Yasmine Kabir's film, The Last Rites.
 A lyrical ballad that traced a slow, withering away of a monstrous sea-faring vessel.
 The suffering and inhuman toil by the puny mortals are eclipsed by its herculean presence.
 A thing of wonder to the eyes of a Chittagonian, one who was raised by the sea, Kabir turned away from issues of commerce and occupational hazard to foreground man's fated ties with his own creation.
 In close vicinity stood a life-size cutout of Kalpana Chakma, which purportedly was presented as a selfie stand.
-Razib Datta (Selfie With A Kidnapped Body ) stagger our imagination by this gesture of dethroning an icon(victim) of 'the game of power' by assigning her a frivolous role, it became a meme not, although, without its implicit air of menace – calling into question (misplaced?) a culture of injustice-apathy-amnesia.
+Razib Datta (Selfie With A Kidnapped Body ) struck visitors’ sensibilities with this gesture of dethroning an icon(victim) of 'the game of power' by assigning her a frivolous role; her image became a meme, though, not without its implicit air of menace – calling into question a culture of injustice-apathy-amnesia.
 An added surprise was Mirza Taslima Sultana's indoor presentation on visual representation of the false promises of in-vitro fertilization (IVF).
-An eloquent speaker, she held the audience in rapt attention with her engaging rundown on how motherhood as a social and gender narrative impairs women's rights and pathologizes a woman's incapacity to bear a child, again body as a centerpiece is a victim of conditioning through prevalent social-cultural mores.
+An eloquent speaker, she held the audience in rapt attention with her engaging rundown on how motherhood as a social and gender narrative impairs women's rights and pathologizes a woman's incapacity to bear a child -- again body as a centerpiece is a victim of conditioning through prevalent social-cultural mores.

-In keeping with the nature of the 'place', Fahad Hasan Kazmee and Nowshin Tarannum worked with found materials: paper plates were painted with recognizable 'insignia' of urban lifestyles, bags were hung in display with mock price tags, in all, their installation (Manober Karigori: Bhitor o Bahir) immersed itself in the semiosis of the atmosphere.
-It brought some life to the spot it occupied and one could also sense in these works a willingness to engage, to invite and to play.
+In keeping with the nature of the 'place', Fahad Hasan Kazmee and Nowshin Tarannum worked with found materials: paper plates painted with recognizable 'insignia' of urban lifestyles, bags hung in display with mock price tags.
+All in all, their installation (Manober Karigori: Bhitor o Bahir) immersed itself in the semiosis of the atmosphere.
+It brought life to the spot it occupied and one could also sense in these works a willingness to engage, to invite and to play.

 The moving about that the city multiplies and concentrates makes the city itself an immense social experience of lacking a place… there is only a population of passers-by… a shuffling among pretenses of the proper, a universe of rented spaces haunted by a nowhere or by dreamed-of places.

-The people of Cheragi are already conditioned to receive this annual outbreak of art, they are already confronting their own perception of its meaning, may or may not be self-consciously, but to them the dreamed-of place is still a far cry, they are still spectators, neither producers nor users of this yearly visual tonic.
-CAS erupts seasonally in an everyday, urban setting, with the most potent of all tools – art, creating a volatile social mix that allows, potentially, for a creative /transformative feedback loop between artist, spectator and society as such; maybe it is time the organizers took a note of that!
+The people of Cheragi will have this art event every year; they are already confronting their own perception of its meaning, may or may not be self-consciously, but to them the dreamed-of place is still a far cry-- they are still spectators, neither producers nor users of this yearly visual tonic.
+CAS erupts seasonally in an everyday, urban setting, with the most potential of all tools – art, creating a volatile social mix that allows, potentially, for a creative /transformative loop between artist, spectator and society as such; maybe it is time the organizers took a note of that!

 Cheragi Art Show 5 ran its course from December 9 to December 10 at Cheragi Mor, Chittagong.